top of page

 Mediation is a non legal way of resolving disputes.
 The Mediator acts as an impartial third party and facilitates discussion between the conflicted parties enabling them to reach suitable and mutually acceptable agreements.
 Mediation can be used to resolve a variety of disputes including but not limited to, family disagreements, Divorce/Separation matters including asset division, Children’s arrangements, workplace conflict and commercial disputes.

-If you wish to make an application to the court you will need to have explored Mediation as an option.
-To demonstrate your willingness to do this, you require a Mediator to sign the appropriate Court Form to confirm your attendance.
-Please note these forms are only valid for 4 months from the date of issue.
-Applications after this date will require a New assessment meeting and form.
+If you plan to apply to the court, you must first explore mediation as an option.
+A mediator will need to sign the appropriate court form to confirm your attendance.
+Please note that these forms are valid for only 4 months from the date of issue.
+Applications made after this period will require a new assessment meeting and form.

 You can mediate without legal representation saving you a considerable amount of time and money.
 Mediation is not a legal process, it is completely confidential and anything that is discussed in mediation is done so without legal prejudice.
 This means it cannot be later used in court.